J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

 \subsection{Accuracy along the surveyed area}

 The comparison of the photometry in adjacent pointings is not able to provide a measurement of the accuracy of the calibration along the surveyed area.
 This was a drawback of the analysis performed with J-PLUS DR1 by \citet{clsj19jcal}.
 As shown in Sect.~\ref{sec:ZSLoff}, the systematic variation of the metallicity along the MW accordingly produces a systematic offset in the photometric solution.
-The metallicity offsets $\Delta \mathcal{X}_{\rm FeH}$ provides therefore a measurement of the accuracy in the calibration along the J-PLUS DR2 surveyed area (Fig.~\ref{fig:ufeh_dist}).
+The metallicity offsets $\Delta \mathcal{X}_{\rm FeH}$ therefore provide a proxy for the accuracy in the calibration along the J-PLUS DR2 surveyed area.

+The dispersion in the metallicity offsets when $\mathcal{X}_{\rm ISL}$ magnitudes were used, noted as $\sigma^{\rm acc}_{\rm ISL}$, is 24 mmag in the $u$ band (Fig.~\ref{fig:ufeh_2d}).
+This dispersion decreases by a factor of three after accounting for the metallicity effect, $\sigma^{\rm acc}_{\rm ISL + ZSL} = 7$ mmag.
+However, the systematic nature of the offsets, with a clear smooth variation with Galactic latitude (Fig.~\ref{fig:ufeh_1d}), implies that the relevant measurement of the accuracy in the case of the ISL magnitudes is not the dispersion.

+To illustrate this fact, we studied the metallicity offset for the 30 pointing with lower and larger absolute Galactic latitude.
+Each sample comprises 0.4\% of the total pointings with a metallicity offset measurement.
+The difference between the median offset of these two samples is $s_{\rm ISL} = 65$ mmag ({\it top panel} in Fig.~\ref{fig:sisl}).
+Interestingly, we found that the dispersion in the offsets is compatible with $\sigma^{\rm acc}_{\rm ISL + ZSL}$.
+In other words, the local dispersion before accounting for the metallicity effect is similar to the final dispersion from $\mathcal{X}_{\rm ISL + ZSL}$ magnitudes.
+By construction, this systematic difference disappeared when $\mathcal{X}_{\rm ISL + ZSL}$ magnitudes were used ({\it bottom panel} in Fig.~\ref{fig:sisl}).

+The distribution of $\Delta u_{\rm FeH}$ is therefore not a Gaussian, but the combination of a systematic error function and a random Gaussian component.
+The systematic error can be expressed with a pulse function:

+where $H$ is the Heaviside step function.
+We interpret this functional form as follows: without the relevant information about the Galactic latitude of the pointing, the value of the metallicity offset should be located between the two measured extremes ($\pm 0.5 s_{\rm ISL}$) with an equal probability.
+In this context, the accuracy of the ISL calibration is expressed with the variable $s_{\rm ISL}$.

+The final distribution of $\Delta u_{\rm FeH}$ was modeled as the convolution of the pulse function $S$ with a Gaussian of dispersion $\sigma^{\rm acc}_{\rm ISL + ZSL}$.
+We found that this distribution properly describes the observed values (Fig.~\ref{fig:ufeh_udist}), supporting our interpretation.
+In the case of the $\mathcal{X}_{\rm ISL + ZSL}$ magnitudes, we find $s_{\rm ISL + ZSL} \sim 0$, and only the random component of the error remains.